para0x0dise/para0x0dise.github.io/_posts/CrackMes/2020-10-30-forn00bies Level-3.md

 PF: Set if the most significant BYTE has an even number of 1's.

-OF: Set if the arithmetic operation generates too large positive number or too small negative number.
+OF: Set if the arithmetic operation generates a large positive number or too small negative number.
 It's used also if we add 2 positive numbers and the sign bit exists.

 ZF: Set if the arithmetic operation generates a ZERO.